phihag/krotoncheck/README.md

 $ npm i
 ```

-You can set up a systemd service by creating a user `krotoncheck`, moving this repository somewhere they can access, and typing `make install-service`.

 ## Configuration & Start

 Copy `config.json.example` to `config.json`, and fill in the usernames and passwords.
+To import from turnier.de/tournamentsoftware.com, you will need an administration account, whose credentials need to be filled in for `tournament_user`/`tournament_password`.

 To start a development server, type `make run`.
 An admin account will be created automatically and be included in the output.

+You can set up a systemd service by creating a user `krotoncheck`, moving this repository somewhere they can access, and typing `make install-service`.